-The Platoscope is a basic stereocamera that was made by an unknown manufacturer and sold by Photo-Plait.
+The Platoscope is a basic stereocamera that was made by an unknown manufacturer and sold by Photo-Plait and other sellers.
 The camera was introduced during the First World War as a “sensational novelty”.
 With its products and services, Photo-Plait focused on the soldiers at the front.
 The Platoscope was promoted with the slogan “for the soldier and the beginner in photography”.
 After the war it was promoted as a “beginner’s camera”.

 The camera has similarities with Jules Richard’s Glyphoscope, but misses the features to use it as a stereoscope.
 The camera supports 45x107mm glass plate negatives but there was also a model that could be charged with film.
 It was purchased with six plate holders and weighed 275 grams, much less than the weight of the Glyphoscope Model 1 (430 grams).
 It’s unknown how popular this camera was with soldiers, but its compact shape and weight made it very easy to fit in a soldiers’ backpack.